NateKulton/code_wars/exercises/codeWarsNotes.md

 or string, and the return value needed to be an array.
 So I started by making a helper function to make sure that the values would always be arrays.
 Then from there I just needed to loop through the array and check if the values beside each other weren't equal.
 I push the values to an empty array I made to hold all the values we were looking for.

+returningStrings.js Notes:

+I just wrote a template literal and put the parameter inside its placholder.
+Then I just returned that.